Jason Maas

-Jason Maas (born November 19, 1975) is the head coach of the Montreal Alouettes of the Canadian Football League (CFL) and a former Canadian football quarterback in the CFL.
-He is best known for his playing career with the Edmonton Eskimos where he won two Grey Cup championships.
+Jason Maas (born November 19, 1975) is an American professional football coach who is the head coach of the Montreal Alouettes of the Canadian Football League (CFL).
+He is best known for his playing career as a quarterback with the Edmonton Eskimos where he won two Grey Cup championships.
 He also played for the Alouettes and the Hamilton Tiger-Cats.
 He has coached the Toronto Argonauts, Ottawa Redblacks, and Saskatchewan Roughriders and was the head coach of the Eskimos from 2016 to 2019.

 Amateur career

 During his high school career in Yuma, Arizona, Maas gained his first notice as a football player when the Phoenix Prep Sport magazine selected Maas as the most outstanding high-school quarterback in Arizona as a senior.

 Maas went to college at the University of Oregon in 1994 but was buried deep on the depth chart for the first two years of his career.
-In his second year, Maas threw only eighteen passes in unimportant situations.
+In his second year, Maas threw eighteen passes in mostly non-critical situations.
 However, in his third year, Maas was considered a solid bet to take Oregon's starting job, until the arrival of high-profile transfer Akili Smith.
 Smith was drawing rave reviews from the football establishment as a better pure athlete, but Maas's numbers early in the year were comparable.
-Maas drew rave reviews by throwing for five touchdowns in a game against Stanford, but Smith won the starting job.
+Maas performed well by throwing for five touchdowns in a game against Stanford, but Smith won the starting job.

 Maas spent the rest of his time at Oregon as a backup, finishing with career totals of 120 completions on 226 attempts, 1,763 yards, nineteen touchdowns and eight interceptions.
 Both Maas and Smith left Oregon in 1999, and while Smith was drafted third overall by the Cincinnati Bengals, Maas went undrafted.